 - Three courses from the department's offerings in literary history before Modernism.
 At least one of these courses must focus on literature before the Restoration.
-See the department website or newsletter for the list of approved courses. - Three additional English options (LIT, LNG, and/or CWR) 3 course units Note: ENGA students who are also taking a Creative Writing minor may use only one CRW course to double count toward both the major and the minor. - Two Seminars (LIT 499/Seminar in Research and Theory) one in the junior and one in the senior year.
-2 course units

-• Only five courses at the 200 level (and none below the 200 level) will apply to the ENGA major.
+See the department website or newsletter for the list of approved courses. - Three additional English options (LIT, LNG, and/or CWR) - Two Seminars (LIT 499/Seminar in Research and Theory), one in the junior and one in the senior year. - Only five courses at the 200 level (and none below the 200 level) will apply to the English-Liberal Arts major.

-Total for major 11 course units

-Suggested First-Year Sequence (ENGA)
+Total for major 11 course units Suggested First-Year Sequence (English: Liberal Arts) FSP First Seminar (Fall Semester) 1 course unit

-FSP First Seminar (Fall Semester) 1 course unit LIT 200/Introduction to Poetry (Fall Semester) LIT 201/Approaches to Literature (Spring Semester) 1 course unit LIT 202/Issues in Multicultural Literature 1 course unit Liberal Learning 1 course unit Liberal Learning 1 course unit Liberal Learning 1 course unit Liberal Learning (or WRI 102, if not exempted) 1 course unit
+FSP First Seminar (Fall Semester) I course unit LIT 200/Introduction to Poetry (Fall Semester) 1 course unit LIT 201/Approaches to Literature (Spring Semester) 1 course unit LIT 217/Issues in Multicultural Literature 1 course unit Liberal Learning 1 course unit Liberal Learning 1 course unit

+Liberal Learning 1 course unit Liberal Learning (or WRI 102, if not exempted) 1 course unit 1 course unit

-English Major: Teaching (ENGT)
+English Major: Secondary Education